ericeoa/GDPR/Privacy Policy.md

 We use a third party contact form provider to store messages you send us.
 Our contact form provider is  located in the US.
 Their privacy policy is available here: https://emfluence.com/privacy-policy.
 Messages you send to us via our contact form will be stored outside the European Economic Area on our contact form provider’s servers in the United States.

-For further information about the safeguards used when your information is transferred outside the European Economic Area, see the section of this privacy policy below entitled [Transfers of your information outside the European Economic Area](#Transfers%20of%20your%20information%20outside%20the%20European%20Economic%20Area).
+For further information about the safeguards used when your information is transferred outside the European Economic Area, see the section of this privacy policy below entitled ==[Transfers of your information outside the European Economic Area](#Transfers%20of%20your%20information%20outside%20the%20European%20Economic%20Area).==

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEwMDU3NDY3OSwtMjI4MDU0MjgzLC0yMD
+eyJoaXN0b3J5IjpbLTE2MjY2MDQ1NTcsLTIyODA1NDI4MywtMj
-kwMTQwNzcxLC0xMzA0NjkyMjA3LC02OTUyODYwOTYsMTUyNDU4
+A5MDE0MDc3MSwtMTMwNDY5MjIwNywtNjk1Mjg2MDk2LDE1MjQ1
-NzkzMiw5MTA4NTc2MSwtMzU0NjI5NDg1LDE1MTI1NDQwMjcsLT
+ODc5MzIsOTEwODU3NjEsLTM1NDYyOTQ4NSwxNTEyNTQ0MDI3LC
-EyNDcxNTg0MDksLTExMTg3MDMwNjEsMTA3Mzk3NTE4NV19
+0xMjQ3MTU4NDA5LC0xMTE4NzAzMDYxLDEwNzM5NzUxODVdfQ==

 -->